-With all the buzz about personal brand, you may be wondering how to go about building your own.
+With all the buzz about personal brands, you may be wondering how to go about building your own.
 Think of your personal brand as a house; when you swing open the door, what’s inside should tell a visitor all they need to know about who you are as a professional and what you have to offer.

 Like a house, there are a few “bricks” that must be in place to make your structure sound.
 Read on and discover the six elements that are crucial for building your personal brand house.